 May 28, 2020 Update

-COAST to Resume More Fixed Route Bus Services on Monday, June 1
+COAST to Resume Additional Fixed Route Bus Service on June 1

 The decision to resume more services on June 1 is consistent with the CDC’s latest decision matrix for public transit operators when considering reopening mass transit during the COVID-19 pandemic.

-For additional updates on COAST operations resuming on June 1 visit the individual route pages for Routes 40 & 41.
+For additional updates on COAST operations resuming on June 1 visit the individual route pages for Routes 40 & 41 at www.coastbus.org.

 May 21, 2020 Update